 IV Unfractionated Heparin (UFH)

-Always consider using a low molecular weight heparin (LMWH), e.g. dalteparin, if clinically appropriate unless it is contraindicated before using unfractionated heparin.
+There are different concentrations of unfractionated heparin currently available – only the 1000 units/ml preparation should be used at all times.
+Always consider using a low molecular weight heparin (LMWH), if clinically appropriate unless it is contraindicated, before using unfractionated heparin.

 • Coagulation screen